How To Determine What You Are Getting For Your Money From A Tree Service

 - Ask for a list of references.
 Make sure that they are recent and reflect similar work.

 - Get a clear understanding of exactly what is to be done, what equipment will be needed and understand why.
 You want to make sure that only necessary equipment is used.
 There is no need for extra equipment for your lawn.
 Make sure the contractor knows where any objects that could be damaged are located – sprinkler heads, sewer cleanouts, landscape lighting, etc. Understand the firm’s policies if damage occurs.
-Finally, get a clear understanding what cleanup services will be performed.
+Finally, get a clear understanding of what cleanup services will be performed.

 - Ask the contractor for a timetable for completion of the job.
 If there are significant differences in various estimates, ask the companies why.
 If one says the job will take two days and another says four hours, drill down until you understand why.

 - What is your sense for the company?
 Your subconscious will pick up more than you know.
 Contractors may come from a job in work clothes, but do you feel they are experienced?
-Are trucks and equipment in good shape and seem professional?
+Our trucks and equipment in good shape and seem professional?
 Is the contractor more interested in helping you solve a problem or are they all about closing the sale?
 Check their website – do you get a good feel from it?
 Does the site help the consumer or is it all about getting a sale?
 Do they take the time to answer your questions in easy-to-understand terms?
 Do you feel comfortable with them and feel they are well-qualified?

 - Ask how they protect your trees and keep them as healthy as possible.
 If climbers use spikes when it is not necessary, they will damage your trees.
-If a tree service tells you, or worse advertises, that they “top trees” (removing entire sections of the top of the tree) be very wary.
-There may be town ordinances that require you to maintain your trees so that your neighbor’s view are maintained or issues with power lines that require drastic procedures, but they are very rare.
+If a tree service tells you, or worse advertise, that they “top trees” (removing entire sections of the top of the tree) be very wary.
+There may be town ordinances that require you to maintain your trees so that your neighbor’s view is maintained or issues with power lines that require drastic procedures, but they are very rare.

 - Ask what safety precautions they follow.
 Do the crews use all appropriate safety equipment?
 Do they use proper ropes, a bucket truck and, if necessary, cranes to ensure the job is done safely and properly?
 Many less-than-professional services cut corners here without the homeowner knowing…until it is too late!